Do We Really Need Permutations? Impact of Model Width on Linear Mode Connectivity: Additional Related Work

 In addition, several theoretical works have analyzed the effect of network width on nonlinear connectivity.
 For instance, \citet{Nguyen_ICML_2019} proved that in over-parameterized neural networks with piecewise-linear activations, every sublevel set of the loss is connected and unbounded. \citet{Shevchenko_ICML_2020} further showed that in wide multilayer perceptrons, SGD solutions can be linked through piecewise-linear paths along which the loss barrier vanishes as width increases.
 However, to the best of our knowledge, there are no theoretical results directly establishing that larger width makes LMC more likely.
 This motivates our empirical investigation of that question.

 \paragraph{Model Merging.} Model merging has been studied in close connection with LMC, as well as in the context of federated learning.
 The idea of federated learning was introduced by \citet{McMahan_AISTATS_2017} and \citet{Konecny_arxiv_2016}, where models are trained locally on partitioned datasets. \citet{Wang_ICLR_2020} explored permuting local model components prior to aggregation, while \citet{Singh_NIPS_2020} proposed an approach to merge models by optimal transport, conceptually related to the weight-matching method of \citet{Ainsworth_ICLR_2023}.
-Although \citet{Signh_HiLD_2024}'s method was primarily designed for fusion and empirically underperforms the latter, it can still be interpreted as an LMC-based technique because it enforces alignment within the same architecture.
+Although the method of \citet{Signh_HiLD_2024} was primarily designed for fusion and empirically underperforms weight matching, it can still be interpreted as an LMC-based technique because it enforces alignment within the same architecture.

 While our work focuses on merging models trained from different random seeds, there is a parallel line of research on merging models obtained by fine-tuning from the same fundamental model.
 A representative example is Model Soups~\citep{Wortsman_ICML_2022}, which showed that averaging weights across fine-tuned models trained under different hyperparameters can improve test accuracy without additional inference cost, contrasting with standard ensembling. \citet{Matena_NeurIPS_2022} extended this idea by weighting models according to the Fisher information matrix, leading to more effective combinations. \citet{Yadav_NeurIPS_2023} introduced TIES-Merging, which prunes parameters with small updates, resolves conflicting signs, and averages only aligned components.
 These approaches are primarily designed for merging fine-tuned models of the same pretrained model, not for models independently trained from scratch with different initializations.
 By contrast, our study addresses this more challenging setting and seeks to shed light on the feasibility of model merging under such conditions.